haiwera-silk-cd/magento-devdocs/guides/v2.0/frontend-dev-guide/responsive-web-design/rwd-breakpoints.md

 To add a custom breakpoint in your theme, you need to do the following:

 1. Define a variable for the new breakpoint.
-2. Override the {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}library{% endglossarytooltip %} `_responsive.less` file, and add the new rule for the new breakpoint.
+2. Override the {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}库{% endglossarytooltip %} `_responsive.less` file, and add the new rule for the new breakpoint.
 3. Implement the screen changes for the new breakpoint.

 ## Add a new breakpoint variable